cncf/xds/proposals/TP1-xds-transport-next.md

 We distinguish between two forms of `xdstp://` URIs:

 * Uniform Resource Locators (URLs) instructing a client on how to locate a given xDS resource.
-URLs may include processing directives.
+URLs may include processing directives and [globs](#glob).

 * Uniform Resource Names (URNs) referring to a specific xDS resource.
-URNs do not include processing directives. `xdstp://` URNs provide self-contained cache keys.
+URNs do not include processing directives or [globs](#glob). `xdstp://` URNs provide self-contained cache keys.

 #### Proto3 expression